yetibot/yetibot-helm/README.md

 Yetibot requires a Postgres instance, and specifies the [bitnami/postgresql](https://github.com/bitnami/charts/tree/master/bitnami/postgresql/) chart as a dependency.
-It is configured in `values.yaml`, which can be overriden.
+It is configured in `values.yaml`, which can be overridden.

 ## Configuration

 Though Yetibot can be configured via both environment vars or EDN, this chart only exposes ENV-based configuration for simplicity.
-Env vars are settable in `values.yaml`, which means you can set your own values override via all available mechanisms that helm provides (typically `--set` or `-f values.yaml`).
+Env vars are settable in `values.yaml` (which flow into a ConfigMap), which means you can set your own values override via all available mechanisms that helm provides (typically `--set` or `-f values.yaml`).
+Alternatively, you can edit the `yetibot` secret and specify all configuration values.

 Every key/value pair is settable under `yetibot.env`, e.g.: